HALFpipe/HALFpipe/README.md

 re-running with different settings, or resuming after a job after it was cancelled.
 The intermediate file are saved by the [`nipype`](https://nipype.readthedocs.io/) workflow engine. `nipype` saves the intermediate files in the `nipype` folder in the working directory.

 In environments with limited disk capacity, this can be problematic.
-On the other hand, keeping intermediate files is useful, because once computed, intermediate files do not need to be re-calculated should `HALFpipe` be run again, for example with different setting.
-However, to limit disk usage, `HALFpipe` can delete intermediate files as soon as they are not needed anymore.
+To limit disk usage, `HALFpipe` can delete intermediate files as soon as they are not needed anymore.
 This behavior is controlled with the `--keep` flag.

-The default option `--keep some` keeps all intermediate files from `fmriprep`.
-As these take the longest to compute, we believe this is a good tradeoff between disk space and computer time. `--keep all` turns of all deletion of intermediate files. `--keep none` deletes as much as possible.
+The default option `--keep some` keeps all intermediate files from fMRIPrep and MELODIC, which would take the longest to re-run.
+We believe this is a good tradeoff between disk space and computer time. `--keep all` turns of all deletion of intermediate files. `--keep none` deletes as much as possible, meaning that almost no additional disk space will be used.

 ### Configure nipype